Duol86/KDEF/README.md

 # Dependencies
   - Pycord v2.0.1
-  - HJSON python module
+  - HJSON
-  - Simple-chalk python module
+  - Simple-chalk

-  (the above three can be installed via `setup.py`)
+  (the above three are python modules and can be installed via `setup.py`)

   - Python 3.3.0 or above
   - Discord bot **with message content intents**, can be created at https://discord.com/developers/applications/